Diversity is our heritage.

 As humanity moves into the Space Age, how can

-can't relate to Blacks, Browns and Whites?
+relate well to Blacks, Browns and Gays?

 Hari Singh Bird Khalsa